ivotron/quiho-popper/paper/paper.md

     (@Sec:fgrups-for-simulated)
  3. Can FGRUPs work for identifying regressions in real world software projects? (@Sec:fgrups-for-real)
- 4. Can performance vectors be used to create performance prediction models? (@Sec:negative)

 **Note on Replicability of Results**: This paper adheres to The Popper Experimentation Protocol and convention[^popper-url]